This article may contain affiliate/compensated links. For full information, please see our full disclosure.

 The route takes you from Inverness in the north of Scotland, towards the West Coast, then northwards to town s such as Ullapool, before you pass by John O’Groats, and back down to the starting point in Inverness.

-Along the way, there are a number of fascinating sights to see.
-Castles line the route, and there are a number of fantastic beaches to discover on the West Coast.
+Along the way, there are several fascinating sights to see.
+Castles line the route, and there are many fantastic beaches to discover on the West Coast.

-There are also a number of interesting geological features such as Smoo’s cave and numerous mountains to gaze in awe at!
+There are also several interesting geological features such as Smoo’s cave and numerous mountains to gaze in awe at!

 The North Coast 500 is one of the best road trips you can do in the UK.
 It’s highly recommended if you want to see beautiful scenery while backpacking around the UK!